Skip to main content

 Mafe (Tigadeguena)

-Rich peanut sauce stew with lamb, beef, or chicken, cooked with sweet potatoes, vegetables, and onions.
-The creamy groundnut sauce is deeply flavored and comforting.
+A peanut-sauce stew with lamb, beef, or chicken, simmered with sweet potatoes, vegetables, and onions.
+The groundnut sauce turns thick and creamy, and it eats like comfort food.

 Ragout